SOS Deluxe: Lana

-Lana (written fully as SOS Deluxe: Lana) is the reissue of SOS (2022), the second studio album by American singer-songwriter SZA.
+SOS Deluxe: Lana is the reissue of SOS (2022), the second studio album by American singer-songwriter SZA.
 It was released on December 20, 2024, through Top Dawg Entertainment and RCA Records.
 It features guest appearances from Kendrick Lamar and Don Toliver.
 The album consists of 19 tracks, including the singles "Saturn", "BMF", and "30 for 30".
 To promote the album, SZA embarked on the co-headlining Grand National Tour with Lamar.

 Background

 Soon after the release of her highly acclaimed and commercially successful second studio album, SOS (2022), SZA began teasing a deluxe edition with a postscript at the end of an Instagram post, where she thanked everyone who helped make the album possible.
 Reportedly composing the tracklist were ten songs intended for the standard edition, per the information SZA told Most Requested Live in January 2023 and Billboard in February.
 Later in September, she revealed Lana as the deluxe album's title.

 Snippets of several songs from the SOS sessions, like the SoundCloud-release "Joni" (2021), had been on the Internet for years prior to the announcement.
 Despite persistent calls from SZA and her fans to include certain highly awaited outtakes on the album, her record label's president, Punch, disagreed.
 This led to SZA's decision to put them on Lana instead.
 Sometime after, she added to the tentative tracklist some songs that were recorded post-SOS.
 One was the 2023-recorded "Diamond Boy (DTM)".